Restaurants Lead the Way. They Always Have.

 Without a doubt, America is slowly but steadily reopening, and the foodservice industry leads the way.

 Things will be different, for sure.
-Consumer shifts to delivery and online shopping will remain, and there are still a number of health protocols the CDC recommends restaurants follow to keep their guests safe.
+Consumer shifts to delivery and online shopping will remain.
 But, restaurants will continue to grow, adapt, and evolve to meet the needs of their customers.

 That innovative spirit is what drove our founder and CEO, Jon Sill, to start Inno-Pak almost 30 years ago.
 And it’s what continues to drive our company forward today.
 If you’re like us, you’re cautiously optimistic about the future even if you don’t know what’s to come.
 But there is one thing you can count on—we’ll be by your side while you keep America fed.